OPERA-Cal-Val/DSWx-HLS-Requirement-Verification/README.md

     This will clear ouput and transient cell metadata (including when you executed your notebook) for easier version control.
 It will preserve cell tags (for papermill and the kernel information)

+4. For local `git diff`, use `nbdiff --ignore-id` as cell ids are required and updated on each change for newer versions of nbformat.
+Github will provide a prettier way of viewing notebook differences.
-4. Have another member review.
+5. Have another member review.